abmpicoli/my_rust_journal/docs/journal.md

 https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html

-> At a "beginner" level, rust is not quite different than C (not C++.
+> In a "beginner" level view, rust is not quite different than C (not C++.
 C) .
 The difference is Cargo, that is there to help you packaging (which is a very welcome improvement over the more esoteric failure prone makefile systems we typically see for projects in the C language).

 Not needing to worry about a makefile to make a reliable build is very welcome, indeed.